devuri/rdx-release-deployer-action/README.md

 ### Continuous Integration and Continuous Deployment (CI/CD)

 CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of app development.
 The main concepts attributed to CI/CD are continuous integration, continuous delivery, and continuous deployment.
-This action helps implement CI/CD by automating the deployment process ([#12](https://github.com/devuri/rd-web-app-release-deployer-action/issues/12)), ensuring that your application is always in a deployable state and that updates are delivered to users quickly and efficiently.
+This action helps implement CI/CD by automating the deployment process, ensuring that your application is

+ always in a deployable state and that updates are delivered to users quickly and efficiently.

 ### Security